 - Wet prep (microscopic exam of any discharge)

 You will need to take antibiotics to treat the infection and prevent complications.
 Finish all your medicine if you have been given antibiotics after a pelvic procedure.
 Also, go to all follow-up visits with your health care provider.

 You may need to be treated in the hospital if your symptoms are severe or occur after childbirth.

 Other treatments may involve:

 - Fluids through a vein (by IV)

-Sexual partners may also need to be treated if the condition is caused by a sexually transmitted infection.
+Sexual partners may need to be treated if the condition is caused by a sexually transmitted infection.